Categories

 Amen.”

-Three days later, while riding my motorbike, it dawned upon me that a miracle took place within me: I felt like a drunkard who was saying to himself:
+Three days later, while riding my motorbike, it dawned upon me that a change had taken place within me: I felt like a drunkard who was saying to himself:

-All I need do, from now on, is to keep away from those bars… (the ladies, in my case).”
+All I need do, from now on, is to keep away from those bars, I mean the girls.”

-I can now testify, 51 years later, that from that very day, Sunday 18th of June 1972, until today January 2024, I have not succumbed to the many temptations I have faced!
+I can now testify, 53 years later, that from that very day, Sunday 18th of June 1972, until today, March 2025, I have not succumbed to the temptations that came my way even though I have been avoiding them like the plague.

-I have never had sex with anyone other than my two wives, even though I have lived all in all at least 15 years without a wife, utterly frustrated, very unhappy and depressed, fighting off the temptations that were now coming increasingly my way…
+I have never had sex with anyone else other than, (years later), my two wives, even though I have lived since then all at least 17 years without a wife, utterly frustrated, very unhappy and depressed…

 God had changed me from within:

 Until then I had been totally ignoring him.
-From that day onward I wanted to live for him, to please and obey him above all!
+But from that day onward I wanted to live for him, to please him and obey him!

-I am eternally grateful for this change in heart that took place in me!
+I am eternally grateful for this change in heart that took place in me when I invited Jesus Christ in my heart, to rule my life!

-Now, being “born again” I knew that I would have to live from then on, much like a monk, always avoiding temptation.
+Having been “born again”, I knew that I would have to live from then on very much like a monk would, always avoiding temptation.

-In order to live a pure, holy life I had to literally keep away from all women that I was attracted to, or the ones that were attracted to me.
+In order to live a pure and holy life I had to literally keep away from all women that I was attracted to, as well as the ones that were attracted to me.

-I had to learn to truly hate this sin that empties me of my self-respect, and that destroys in a few minutes of pleasure so many hearts, marriages and lives.
+I had to learn to truly hate this sin that empties us of our self-respect, and that destroys, for a few minutes of pleasure, so many hearts, marriages and lives.

-I had to learn to fear God!
-I had to prove it to him (and to myself) that I was truly a Christian, by being obedient and resisting this great weakness of mine.
+I had to learn to fear God and prove to him, and to myself, that I was truly a Christian, by being obedient to his Word and by fighting off this great weakness of mine:

-How could he ever consider me to be a true child of his if, every now and then, I would indulge in this sin!
+How could I ever consider myself to be a true child of his, if, every now and then, I would indulge in this sin!
 For I knew that if I would allow myself to fall once, I would inevitably fall again and again…

-When walking in the streets, I would keep my eyes looking at the ground right in front of my feet so as not to see their beautiful curves…
+When walking in the streets, I would keep my eyes fixed at the ground right in front of my feet so as not to see their beautiful curves…

-Watching TV, going to the movies or parties, etc. were likewise forbidden ground for me, for the same reasons.
+Watching TV, going to the movies or parties, etc. were likewise forbidden ground for me, for the same reason: Not getting all stirred up by what I saw, their looks and ways.

-Being restrained and guided by God’s Word and Spirit to live in such an unsocial way was hard, very hard but necessary, if I wanted to have victory over this weakness of mine.
+Being restrained and guided by God’s Word and Spirit to live in such an “unsocial way” was hard, very hard, but necessary if I wanted to have victory over this great weakness of mine.

 Studying the Bible